A Two-dimensional Bayesian Approach to Centrality Determination in Nucleus-Nucleus Collisions: Two-Dimensional Direct Reconstruction Method

 where $\alpha_E, \alpha_N, \beta_E, \beta_N$ are fit parameters.
 The coefficients introduced in this way allow accounting for the difference between experimental and model data in describing the mean values and variances of the observables.
 Such differences are due to variations in the gain coefficients of individual calorimeter readout channels, calibration errors, and temperature effects.

 Another important factor that must also be taken into account is the efficiency of the trigger system, as it will cause a fraction of events to be missed, which will affect the normalization of the distributions.
-To account for this effect, another parameter $\epsilon=\text{N}_{Raw}^{Ev}/\text{N}_{Total}^{Ev}$ is introduced .
+To account for this effect, another parameter $\epsilon=\text{N}_{Raw}^{Ev}/\text{N}_{Total}^{Ev}$ is introduced.
+Here, $\mathrm{N}_{Raw}^{Ev}$ denotes the number of events recorded experimentally, while $\mathrm{N}_{Total}^{Ev}$ corresponds to the number of events that would be registered with a perfect (100\% efficient) trigger.
+Consequently, the parameter $\epsilon$ represents the total event‑detection efficiency.
+In the present proof-of-principle study, $\epsilon$ is treated as a free parameter in the fit; for application to the real experimental data, it should be constrained by an independent efficiency measurement.
+In the current implementation, we assume it to be a global constant independent of centrality, characterizing the overall fraction of inelastic events that pass the trigger and selection criteria.
 Thus, the considered method includes the following parameters - $\alpha_E, \alpha_N, \beta_E, \beta_N, \epsilon$, which can be determined by fitting the two-dimensional distribution.
-Once the fit parameters are determined, the probability distribution of the impact parameter for a fixed range the number of hits($N_{1},\ N_{2}$) and the energy of spectators($E_{1},\ E_{2}$) can be determined from Bayes' theorem:
+Once the fit parameters are determined, the probability distribution of the impact parameter for a fixed range of the number of hits($N_{1},\ N_{2}$) and the energy of spectators($E_{1},\ E_{2}$) can be determined from Bayes' theorem:

+The proposed approach can also be applied for centrality determination using a single observable, such as $N_{\text{hits}}$.
+An advantage of this method compared to the previous approaches \cite{das2018, rogly2018} is the smaller number of fit parameters $\alpha_N, \beta_{N}, \epsilon$, and the possibility to account for the trigger efficiency.
+The fit function can be written as follows: